openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 pvc-564ae713-95fb-11e8-8754-42010a8000df-rep    1         1         1            1           19s
 ```

-**Step 2:** Check the value of *REPLICATION_FACTOR* under environment variable in Jiva controller deployment
+2. Check the value of *REPLICATION_FACTOR* under environment variable in Jiva controller deployment using the following command.

-It can be done as below

 ```
 kubectl get deploy <jiva_controller_deployment> -o yaml
 ```

-For example:
+**Example:**

 ```
  kubectl get deploy pvc-564ae713-95fb-11e8-8754-42010a8000df-ctrl -o yaml
 ```

-**Step 3:** Update the value of REPLICATION_FACTOR under environmental variable by increasing one count from current value in Jiva deployment yaml.
+3. Update the value of REPLICATION_FACTOR under environmental variable by increasing one count from current value in Jiva deployment yaml using the following command.

-It can be done as below

 ```
 kubectl edit deploy <jiva_controller_deployment>
 ```

-For Example:
+**Example:**

 ```
 kubectl edit deploy pvc-564ae713-95fb-11e8-8754-42010a8000df-ctrl                                deployment "pvc-564ae713-95fb-11e8-8754-42010a8000df-ctrl" edited
 ```

-**Step 4:** Now, increase the Jiva replica count by 1
+4. Increase the Jiva replica count by 1 using the following command.

-This can be done as below

 ```
 kubectl scale deployment <jiva_replica_deployment> --replicas=<new_count>
 ```

-For example:
+**Example:**

 ```
 kubectl scale deploy pvc-564ae713-95fb-11e8-8754-42010a8000df-rep --replicas=2
 deployment "pvc-564ae713-95fb-11e8-8754-42010a8000df-rep" scaled
 ```

-Now,It will show as corresponding deployment is scaled.
-Repeat all the steps if you want to increase Jiva replica count further.
+The corresponding deployment is scaled.
+Repeat the procedure if you want to increase Jiva replica count further.

-### How to verify expanded replica is running fine?
+### Verifying if expanded replica is running

-Get the number of running pods using below command
+Get the number of running pods using following command.

 ```
 kubectl get pods
 ```

-Output will be as below.
-Here new replica is showing as running.
+The following output is displayed.
+The new replica is displayed as running.

 ```
 NAME                                                             READY     STATUS    RESTARTS   AGE